How To Keep Your Dog's Teeth Clean - All Things Doggo Dental Care

 Chew treats are the perfect way to promote dental hygiene in your dog and keep them happy.
 They are a fantastic way to keep your dog’s teeth clean without brushing.

-If your dog is only a pup, their teeth require special care, so opt for dental sticks that are made specially for your puppy’s tiny teeth.
+If your dog is only a pup, their teeth require special care, so opt for Collagen Sticks that are softer for your puppy’s tiny teeth.
 These dental sticks are great for puppies who may be in discomfort from teething.

 3. Raw bones